 There are two ways to make yarn pom-poms.

-The old school method involves wrapping yarn around a homemade cardboard tool that tends to warp.
+The old school method (shown above) involves wrapping yarn around a homemade cardboard tool that tends to warp.
 It's a DIY solution that gets frustrating fast if you're making more than a dozen pom-poms.
-To view the process, watch this video tutorial.

 We suggest going new school with a plastic pom-pom maker.